davidjosearaujo/dissertation/docs/3GPP Specification/3GPP TS 23.316 V18.6.0.md

 11. The AMF performs steps 11-16 in TS 23.502 clause 4.2.2.2.2.
     The AMF may be configured by local policies to issue EIR check:
+    - Only if the PEI is an IMEI; or
+    - Only if the PEI is an IMEI or a user device trusted MAC address.